KeithDonaldson/ArchSimDB/README.md

 3. Attempts to install `setuptools` by running `pip3 install setuptools`.
 4. Attempts to install all Python dependencies by running `pip3 install -e .`.
 5. Attempts to start a mongod process with `--dbpath` given by the --dbpath argument (default: 'db/') by running `mongod --dbpath {db/}`.
-6. Attempts to start a pserve process by running `pserve --reload development.ini`.
+6. Attempts to start a pserve process by running `pserve --reload config.ini`.

 Steps 3, 4, and 6 are run with respect to the virtual environment created, and as such you should never require super user permissions.